hashbang/book/content/docs/security/Strategy.md

 #### Acceptance

-* We must be able to cryptographically prove all changes and reviews made by
+* We must be able to cryptographically prove all changes and reviews made
 * All code must be public and open source
 * Must be active in OSS community and transparent about security practices.
 * Authors individually sign code and binaries
-* All code is reviewed by at least one engineer other than author.
+* All code is reviewed by at least one engineer other than author
 * Package management system automatically verifies signatures/hashes
 * Must do reproducible builds and avoid SPOF where possible